caroloading/DIT113-silo-management-project/README.md

 * Now,  run the line: ```mvn compile``` and after, ```mvn exec:java -Dexec.mainClass=group1.silowebapp.SiloWebAppApplication```
 * Lastly, open your webbrowser and enter: http://localhost:8080/

-* If you wish to stop the program, simply exit your commandprompt.
+* If you wish to stop the program, simply exit your command prompt.

 ## Contributors: